 Janet Hunter has worked in higher education for over 40 years.
 She has served in administrative leadership, planning, and research positions at a four-year private liberal arts institution, and as an associate professor at a four-year public university.
 For the past 17 years, she has been employed by Financial Aid Services (FAS).
 She was appointed Vice President of Student Business Services (SBS) in 2018 when FAS initiated the new services, and prior to that was a financial aid executive consultant.

-As a FAS consultant, she was been engaged by more than 50 colleges/universities for consulting services, project management, and/or interim staffing.
+As a FAS consultant, she has been engaged by nearly 100 colleges/universities for consulting services, project management, and/or interim staffing.
 She has conducted and written office effectiveness reviews and staffing analyses, assisted with responses to program review findings, provided project management to implement conversion to a new ERP platform’s financial aid module, among other engagements.
 Over the years, she has had experience with Ellucian’s (Datatel) Colleague and Banner, Oracle PeopleSoft, Jenzabar CARS, and the College Board’s PowerFAIDS, as well as working in the suite of online applications provided by the U.S. Department of Education.

 Before joining FAS, Janet worked for Knox College (IL) for 19 years, serving in a variety positions, including vice president for enrollment and institution planning with responsibility for the offices of admissions, financial aid, college communications, and information technology.
 In addition, she managed two college-wide strategic planning initiatives and one technology planning initiative.
 Twice she was appointed vice president for finance and college treasurer.
 She began her career in higher education as an assistant professor at the University of Illinois—Campaign-Urbana, Department of Family and Consumption Economics, and later as a lecturer at Knox College, Department of Economics.